-Another important topic is the glycogen storage.
-The amount of glycogen you can store depends on the amount of your muscle mass, and your level of intensity when training.
+Another critical topic is glycogen storage.
+The amount of glycogen you can store depends on the amount of your muscle mass and your level of intensity when training.

 With proper nutrition and a reduction in carbohydrates, the body will use stored-up fat as a fuel source most of the day...and that's precisely what the doctor ordered.

-Again, the keys are correct nutrition and the right exercise routine.
+Again, the keys are correct nutrition and the proper exercise routine.
 Also, one more reminder to stop focusing on the scales.